 We do recognize that vaccines are not a fun time for anybody and, while they are a necessity for healthy pets and responsible pet ownership, we are committed to being a practice with a focus on minimizing pain, stress and undue hardship.
 That said, we are delighted to announce that, while we are making recommendations for increased types of vaccines, we are moving to a line of vaccines that allows us to provide the vaccines in smaller doses (from 1mL to 0.5mL)!
 Smaller volume vaccines have been reported to create less pain by human patients and so, we can only assume the same would true for our furry friends.
 These vaccines have been proven effective over the last few years and Westway Animal Clinic feels there is now enough evidence in favour of these vaccines to introduce them at our hospital.

 We hope that these updates are helpful to you as pet owners.
-It is important to us that you understand what is happening in our area, and what threats are out there for both you and your pets.
+It is important to us that you understand what is happening in our area, and what pet diseases pose potential threats for both you and your pets.
 Westway Animal Clinic takes great pride in being a progressive hospital with a lot of heart – please don’t ever hesitate to reach out with questions or concerns regarding your pet and their care.
 We are here to help.